springernature/frontend-playbook/performance/font-loading.md

 It's worth asking this question initially.
 What benefit do you believe a webfont will give you and is it worth the cost in page performance?
 Afterall, system fonts are battle tested and were produced with legibility in mind.

 ## Implementation
 We do not prescribe a particular implementation.
 Each team should determine which implementation is best suited for them.
-However, before selecting an implementation a team should be mindful of our working practises such as:
+However, before selecting an implementation a team should be mindful of our working practices such as:

 - [Graded Browser Support](https://github.com/springernature/frontend-playbook/blob/main/practices/graded-browser-support.md)
   - Is the implementation supported by all "enhanced" browsers?
 If not, is there a good justification for selecting it anyway?